krvarma/node-red-contrib-sparkcore/README.md

 This is a forked project that built off @krvarma's node-red-contrib-sparkcore initial work (0.0.12).

-Copyright 2014 Krishnaraj Varma
+Copyright 2014 Krishnaraj Varma (node-red-contrib-sparkcore 0.0.12)
-Copyright 2015 Chuan Khoo (post-0.0.12) for local cloud SSE (limited) support, configuration node implementation, renaming to Particle, and cosmetic fixes.
+Copyright 2015 Chuan Khoo (node-red-contrib-particle 0.0.1) for local cloud SSE (limited) support, configuration node implementation, renaming to Particle, and cosmetic fixes.